RedhawkSDR/redhawksdr.github.io/content/manual/connections/bulkio/stream-api.md

 When writing scalar data to a complex stream, make sure that the size is a multiple of 2.

-In Python, data written to a complex stream is assumed to be list of complex values.
+In Python, data written to a complex stream is assumed to be a list of complex values.
 If an element in the list is not a Python `complex`, its imaginary component is treated as 0.

 #### Write Buffering